smarthomeNG/plugins/rcswitch/README.md

 ##Send as non-root and testing
 For a first basic test, write access to non-root users can be granted with the command:
 <pre>gpio export 17 out</pre>
-Now, with the send command the power plugs can be swithed.
+Now, with the send command the power plugs can be switched.
 Assuming, the power plug has code 11111 and address 2 (=B), the command to switch it on is:
 <pre>./send 11111 2 1</pre>
 If the power plug does not switch at this point, you need to figure out why before proceeding.